spiterman/operation-protagonist/README.md

 And you should see a file named `findPeopleWhoDontFollowYouBack.json`.

-Now you can unfollow all your secrete haters!
+Now you can unfollow all your secret haters!

 One Caveat: make sure 2-factor auth is turned off when you run this and turn it back on when you're done otherwise the script won't run properly.